-- (10) The Minister must make known by notice in the Gazette the names of the members of the first Council constituted in terms of this Act after the commencement date, including the date of commencement and period of their respective terms of office. - (11) The registrar must make known by notice in the Gazette the names of the members of the Council subsequent to the first Council referred to in subsection (10), including any member contemplated in section 9(3), and the date of commencement and period of their respective terms of office. - (12) Subject to section 9, a member of the Council hold office for a period of five years, but is eligible for re-appointment, re-designation or re-election, as the case may be, as a member at the expiration of that period of time. - (13) Before assuming office, a member of the Council must make and subscribe to the following oath or solemn affirmation before the Minister or a person designated by him or her in writing for such purpose: - "I,, do hereby swear/ solemnly affirm that I will at all times during my service as a member of the Council be faithful to the Republic of Namibia and uphold its Constitution and laws, and perform my functions and further the aims and objects of the Council to the best of my ability.". - (14) The Minister may - - (a) prescribe the composition of the Council and of any of the committees relating to - - (i) gender representation; and - (ii) representation from the different regions; - (b) extend, by notice in the Gazette, at any time and at his or her discretion, the term of office of any member of the Council.
+- (8) A person appointed as a member of the Council in terms of subsection (7) will be regarded as having been properly designated in terms of subsection (1)(c) as such a member, or as having been properly elected in terms of subsection (2) as such a member or members, as the case may be. - (9) The Minister must make known by notice in the Gazette the names of the members of the first Council constituted in terms of this Act after the commencement date, including the date of commencement and period of their respective terms of office. - (10) The registrar must make known by notice in the Gazette the names of the members of the Council subsequent to the first Council referred to in subsection (9), including any member contemplated in section 9(3), and the date of commencement and period of their respective terms of office. - (11) Subject to section 9, a member of the Council holds office for a period of five years, but is eligible for re-appointment, re-designation or re-election, as the case may be, as a member at the expiration of that period of time.

+" I,, do hereby swear/ solemnly affirm that I will at all times during my service as a member of the Council be faithful to the Republic of Namibia and uphold its Constitution and laws, and perform my functions and further the aims and objects of the Council to the best of my ability.".

+- (13) The Minister may - - (a) prescribe the composition of the Council and of any of the committees relating to - - (i) gender representation; and - (ii) representation from the different regions; - (b) extend, by notice in the Gazette, at any time and at his or her discretion, the term of office of any member of the Council.

-Disqualification to be member of Council
+8. Disqualification to be member of Council

-- 8. A person does not qualify to be a member of the Council in terms of section 7, if that person - - (a) is not a Namibian citizen and ordinarily resident in Namibia; - (b) is disqualified in terms of this Act or of any other law from practising his or her profession; - (c) is an unrehabilitated insolvent; - (d) has been declared mentally ill by a competent court in terms of the Mental Health Act, 1973 (Act No. 18 of 1973); - (e) has been convicted of an offence in respect of which he or she was sentenced to imprisonment without the option of a fine, and in respect of which an appeal, if any, was not upheld; - (f) has been removed from an office of trust as a result of improper conduct; or - (g) has been found guilty, in terms of this Act, of unprofessional conduct.
+A person does not qualify to be a member of the Council in terms of section 7, if that person -

+- (a) is not a Namibian citizen and ordinarily resident in Namibia; - (b) is disqualified in terms of this Act or of any other law from practising his or her profession; - (c) is an unrehabilitated insolvent; - (d) has been declared mentally ill by a competent court in terms of the Mental Health Act, 1973 (Act No. 18 of 1973); - (e) has been convicted of an offence in respect of which he or she was sentenced to imprisonment without the option of a fine, and in respect of which an appeal, if any, was not upheld; - (f) has been removed from an office of trust as a result of improper conduct; or - (g) has been found guilty, in terms of this Act, of unprofessional conduct.

-Vacation of office by members of Council and filling of vacancies
+9. Vacation of office by members of Council and filling of vacancies